12 Day Outback South Australia Photography Adventure

-This afternoon is free for you to take one of the local bushwalks, go bird watching (there are over 160 recorded bird species in the Arkaroola area as well as an abundance of native flora and fauna) or take one of the optional Eco tours run by the Sanctuary such as the famous Ridgeback Tour, take a scenic flight or take a tour of an astronomical observatory (the Sanctuary has 3 !).
+This afternoon is free for you to take one of the local bushwalks, go bird watching (there are over 160 recorded bird species in the Arkaroola area as well as an abundance of native flora and fauna), take a scenic flight or take a tour of an astronomical observatory (the Sanctuary has 3 !).
 We are happy to pre-book these tours for you or they can be booked on arrival and optional tours are at own expense.

 Overnight accommodation- motel room with en-suite, Arkaroola Wilderness Sanctuary

 Departing Arkaroola, we make our way today into the central Flinders Ranges, known for their unique beauty, indigenous history, ancient geological formations, rich colours and textures and abundant wildlife.
 The Flinders Ranges are home to a huge array of plant species, birds, reptiles and mammals and the vibrant colours of the 800 million-year-old quartzite and limestone outcrop that is the Flinders, are truly spectacular.

 We continue to Parachilna, another tiny township with a population in single digits !
 It’s a favourite among film makers thanks to the beautiful landscape.
 The road from Beltana to Parachilna runs beside the old railway line, with many remnants of old railway stations, bridges across creeks and straight stretches where the railway used to run.